Ivy Raider ‘Moneyball for Gunnery’

 15-percentage point rise in Q1 qualification probability, reaching 50 percent.
 Conversely, a one standard

 deviation decrease is associated with a significantly lower 22-percent chance of Q1.
-These results indicate
+These results indicate the

 Insights into Higher Table VI Scores

-Lastly, we investigated factors that correlated with higher Table VI scores among the crews that achieved a
+Lastly, we investigated factors that correlated with higher Table VI scores among the crews that achieved a Q1.

-illustrates a rightskewed distribution, resulting from less frequent higher scores.
+a rightskewed distribution, resulting from less frequent higher scores.

 Figure 6 — Q1 Crew Table VI Score Distributions

-Since the data was not normally distributed (bell curve shaped), we could not apply the commonly used
+Since the data was not normally distributed (bell curve shaped), we could not apply the commonly used ordinary

-which the response variable follows a skewed distribution — that can appropriately model this data.4 Table 3 shows the results when
+response variable follows a skewed distribution — that can appropriately model this data.4 Table 3 shows the results when running a GLM, or

-running a GLM, or gamma regression.
+gamma regression.

 The regression results indicated that embedded trainer use and past gunnery experience were the strongest

 predictors of Table VI score.
 Model 2 was the strongest model, as indicated by the lowest AIC value.
-This
+This model

-Table VI scores.
+scores.
 Figure 7 further illustrates these relationships.

 Table 3 — Gamma Regression Results